praveen-k-bhuyan/interns_practice/README.md

 This Repository for the purpose of practice and understanding of Github.

 1. All the interns can consider this repo for their own practice by doing all of the below operations like clone/push/pull/rebase/merge etc.
+2. Each of the above operations should be practiced for clear understanding.